July 20, 2020

 - Continuation of the process of collecting a comprehensive list of forms, along with information about associated business processes used by UH Mānoa units, that are not currently supported via paperless electronic workflow.

-- Forms inventories started to date that include fiscal forms, human resources forms and student/faculty facing forms (many have also been identified by the System Team and the UH Mānoa Academic Personnel Forms Committee).
+- Forms inventories started to date that include fiscal forms, human resources forms and student/faculty facing forms (many have also been identified by the System Group and the UH Mānoa Academic Personnel Forms Committee).
 The Research Corporation of the University of Hawaiʻi (RCUH) forms and their related business processes will be incorporated at a later date as RCUH is currently undergoing an internal strategic systems review.

 - Paper-based processes will be converted to electronic workflow utilizing the two system supported workflow platforms, Hyland OnBase (the enterprise document management system) and Kuali Build.
 OnBase is a document-based platform that includes robust security features and a highly scalable document repository.
 Kuali Build is a very agile form and workflow tool that supports quick adoption and is generally not dependent on staff to create and deploy apps.